KieMerr17/noughts-crosses/README.md

 The page is structured in a user friendly, and easy to learn way.
 When arriving to the website the user sees a gameboard area in the center of the page, wit a fully detailed list of game rules beneath to describe how to play the game.

-The website consists 1 page:
+The website consists 2 pages:
 - A Home Page - This is where the user will engage in playing the game.
+- A 404 Page to show the user when an error has occurred

 ### Wireframes